What Is a Credit Report?

 Did You Know?
 It’s perfectly normal for your scores to fluctuate slightly between the three bureaus.
 While they all use similar data sets, they sometimes weigh specific indicators differently.

-First, you should know that everyone is entitled to a free credit report from each of the three bureaus once every 12 months.
+Everyone is entitled to a free credit report from each of the three bureaus once every 12 months.
 This will give you access to all of the data points used to calculate your score but usually won’t include the score itself.
 To find that out, you have a few options.

 First, check with your credit card company, financial institution, or loan organization.
 Oftentimes these entities will provide scores to their customers.
 It might already be on your statement, or you might be able to access it online by logging into your account.